cosmos/cosmos-sdk/docs/core/encoding.md

 }
 ```

-This will allow the `x/authz` module to properly serialize and de-serializes `MsgExec` instances using Amino.
+This will allow the `x/authz` module to properly serialize and de-serializes `MsgExec` instances using Amino,
+which is required when signing this kind of messages using a Ledger.

 ### Gogoproto